collective/collective.js.supersized/README.txt

 Dexterity behavior
 ==================
-Version 0.4 adds a dexterity behavior.
+Version 0.4 added a dexterity behavior.
-- Add a field «image» to your content type… or
+- Add one or more imagefields to your content type… or
 - Add lead image behavior to your content type
+- If you add several image fields, you will get a slideshow

 Example on Using it on folders